AlexsLemonade/OpenScPCA-analysis/CONTRIBUTING.md

 All contributors should use pre-commit as part of their workflow, installing the package as described below.
 `pre-commit` checks code quality by defining a set of "hooks" that will run every time you commit changes to a repository.
 We have used it in this project to set up some pre-commit hooks to manage basic code security and other common errors, such as the following:

 - Large data files that should not be committed to the repository
 - Credential files and other sensitive information
 - Merge conflicts that have not yet been resolved

-To install pre-commit, follow the instructions in the [pre-commit documentation](https://pre-commit.com/#install).
+Pre-commit is installed via the conda environment file, so you should already have it installed if you have followed the instructions above.
-Once pre-commit is installed, you can install the hooks by running the following command in the root directory of the repository:
+Once pre-commit is installed, you can activate the hooks by running the following command in the root directory of the repository:

 ```bash
 # run in the root directory of the repository